 The experiment lasted for two years.
 In the first year the conditions in the rainfed control plots were moderately watered, yet not too wet.
 In the second year, the non-sheltered plants had ample rain.
-The results for four of the most common cultivars available on the European seed markets are illustrated in Table 1 and compared with the other seven forage plant species tested.
+The results for four of the most common cultivars available on the European seed markets are shown here and compared with the other seven forage plant species tested.